Pinhead (Hellraiser): Literature

 The prose incarnation of the character next appears in Barker's The Scarlet Gospels (2015), now depicted not only as a Cenobite but also a leading figure of Hell.
-The narration says the jeweled pins in his head have blackened over the years, now resembling iron nails (giving him an appearance now more in line with the film franchise).
+The narration says the jewelled pins in his head have blackened over the years, now resembling iron nails (giving him an appearance now more in line with the film franchise).
 The character is known as "the Hell Priest" in the novel, not a true name but an official title marking him as a powerful and high ranking authority in Hell.
 The novel mentions that some humans do refer to the Hell Priest as Pinhead, but that doing so in the demon's presence is to risk his anger.
 The same novel indicates there is debate among Earth's magicians as to whether this is the same Hell Priest who has existed for thousands of years or if he is a man who became a Cenobite during the 20th century, and is simply the latest of many to have Pinhead's appearance, power, and rank.

 In 1998, Clive Barker stated that the novel would mark the death of Pinhead, and he hoped it would be definitive.

-The Scarlet Gospels novel established that Lucifer, the Biblical Devil who rules Hell, abandoned his dominion some time ago.
-A thriving society of demons rise in his absence, with the Hell Priest becoming a powerful figure.
+The Scarlet Gospels novel established that, in events that happened long ago, Lucifer, the Biblical Devil who rules Hell, abandons his dominion.
+A thriving society of demons rises in his absence, with the Hell Priest becoming a powerful figure.
 Eventually deciding to conquer the realm for himself, the Hell Priest spends years secretly killing off rivals in Hell as well as many magic-users on Earth, securing their sources of magical knowledge and power.
 After attempting and failing to kill occult detective Harry D'Amour, the Hell Priest decides the detective will witness and chronicle his rise to power.
 He kidnaps D'Amour's friend, a blind medium named Norma Paine, as a hostage.
 The Hell Priest journeys to a forbidden part of Hell where Lucifer is said to reside, hoping to gain enlightenment from their encounter.
-Instead, he finds an armored Lucifer in a crypt, dead by his own hand.
-The Hell Priest dons Lucifer's armor, increasing his own power but inadvertently resurrecting the Devil in the process.
+Instead, he finds an armoured Lucifer in a crypt, dead by his own hand.
+The Hell Priest dons Lucifer's armour, increasing his own power but inadvertently resurrecting the Devil in the process.
 Lucifer mortally wounds the Hell Priest, who then rapes Norma Paine to death and blinds Harry before dying.
 The battle concluded, the Devil journeys to Earth.
 All of Hell is then destroyed by an unseen force, including the Hell Priest's remains.

 The 2018 novella Hellraiser: The Toll, plotted by Barker and written by his assistant Mark Alan Miller, bridges the gap between The Hellbound Heart and The Scarlet Gospels.
 In the novella, the Hell Priest is also known as the Cold Man.